PH26/selling-cake/readme.md

 The project use PHP, MySQL and Laravel framwork

-Team: Lam - Hang - Hie
+Team: Lam - Hang - Hieu